JakubSzuber/Golden-DevOps/README.md

 If you don't have any internet domain then register one manually e.g. in the AWS console from Route 53 interface and create a hosted zone for in Route 53 (if you register a domain through Route 53 then the hosted zone is automatically created for that domain)
 Create an ACM cert issued for domains yourdomain.com, *.yourdomain.com, and *.argo.yourdomain.com (you can do this e.g. in the AWS console from ACM 53 interface).
 After that create CNAME record for each domain (in the AWS console from ACM 53 interface there is a button "Create records in Route 53") in order to allow AWS to validate your domains.
 Create an S3 Bucket for a Terraform remote state.
+It should have enabled versioning, default encryption, and object lock setting (under "Advanced settings").
+Create a DynamoDB table with a partition key "LockID" type string.
 XXSetup Terrafom infra
 XXXAdd 6 A type aliases records with the right Ingress Load Balancer URL (each pair of aliases for the specific environment should have the right specific Load Balancer URL assigned).
 AWS LoadBalancer Controller dynamically deploy a new LB or add new ingress into the same LB based on the setup.https://fewmorewords.com/eks-with-argocd-using-terraform#heading-5-post-deployment-stuff
 XXXThen make sure you have right configured ~/.aws/credentials file on XXX so you have configured a default IAM user and IAM user that is used to access Argo CD (in this repo jakubszuber-admin).
 Both can be the same IAM user with the same AWS Access Key.
 MAYBE JUST OPENID SO THE BELOW LINE WON'T BE NEEDED.